kcartlidge/Newt/README.md

         - With comments regarding where they map to
     - Create an emergency SQL script for everything generated
         - Tables, columns, primary/foreign keys, indexes etc
+    - Create the `.dot` source for a *Graphviz* class diagram
+        - With classes, properties, and foreign keys
 - You can then ...
     - Include this in your solution (or generate it in-place)
     - Re-run any time you want an updated data project